-- From the Main Menu, the contrast of the display can be adjusted using the Up and Down Arrow keys. - The first "Soft-Key" which is located under the current date and time, when pressed, will take the user directly to system preferences display where the date and time can be changed as well as the other system preferences. - The right hand Soft-Key ReOpen Last allows you to reopen the last section you were using when the AquaCalc was turned off. - The top line in the display below MAIN MENU "Sections Used: 7/30" informs the user of the amount of sections that has already been used.
+- The Right and Left Arrow Keys can be used to navigate between sections.
+You can navigate to an existing Section, and then open it for review by pressing the Measure key. - The contrast of the display can be adjusted using the Up and Down Arrow keys. - The first "Soft-Key" which is located under the current date and time, when pressed, will take the user directly to system preferences display where the date and time can be changed as well as the other system preferences. - The right hand Soft-Key New Section creates an new section and opens the Measure screen. - The number of sections that have already been used is listed next to the Sections menu item (In the example above: "7/30").